-PLEASE read the entirety of the requirements presented below and on the following webpages.
-Submissions that do not comply with these requirements will be rejected outright.
+Please read the entirety of the requirements presented below and on the following webpages.
+Submissions that do not comply with these requirements will not be considered.

 This page is designed to help you ensure your submission is ready for and fits the scope of the journal.
 Before submitting, you must read over the guidelines here and then register an account (or login if you have an existing account).

-The UCL Journal of Law and Jurisprudence is a law journal run by students of the UCL Faculty of Laws.
-The Journal will be available open access and the board welcomes papers covering all areas of law and jurisprudence.
-All submissions are assessed through double blind peer review.
+The UCL Journal of Law and Jurisprudence (the "Journal") is a law journal run by graduate students from the UCL Faculty of Laws.
+The Journal will be available open access and the Board welcomes papers covering all areas of law and jurisprudence.
+All submissions will be assessed through double blind peer review.

 The UCL Journal of Law and Jurisprudence (UCLJLJ) is a law journal edited and published by graduate (Masters and PhD) students of UCL Laws.
 The Journal publishes scholarly contributions from academics, researchers and practitioners, as well as showcasing outstanding research of post-graduate students at UCL.
 It accepts submissions in all areas of law and jurisprudence, reflecting the diverse and innovative areas of research at UCL Laws, and its distinguished tradition of legal philosophy.
 The Journal is a generalist publication, but runs occasional themed issues.
 The Board of Editors assesses all submissions through a double blind peer review.
 Since 2015, it has been published twice annually and is available through open access.
 We do not accept submissions via email.